A Guide to Understanding Lighting Maintenance Factor (MF)

 What the Lighting Maintenance Factor Actually Means

-The lighting maintenance factor (MF) is the ratio between the maintained illuminance and the initial illuminance, showing how much light remains after aging, dirt, and surface degradation over time.
+The lighting maintenance factor (MF) is the ratio between maintained illuminance and initial illuminance — showing how much light remains after aging, dirt, failures, and surface degradation over time.

 Designing for 500 lux on day one is easy.
 Keeping it close to 500 after three years of forklift exhaust, oil mist, and poor cleaning is the real trick.
 MF tells you how optimistic or honest your design is.